 Do you have the habit of skipping buttermilk in your meals?
 Tempted by fast foods and other junk, we at times tend to take ‘real foods’ for granted, don’t we?
-This post talks about buttermilk and it’s many miraculous benefits!
+This post talks about many miraculous benefits of buttermilk!
 Read on to know what they are!

 What Is Buttermilk?

 Buttermilk is not a blend of milk and butter.
 It is a derivative of the butter mixing process.
 Found in most Indian households and drunk daily – either by itself or after a meal, buttermilk is prepared using a few spoons of natural yogurt mixed with water and blended well.
 Often some spices such as cumin powder, pepper, ginger, green chillies, curry leaves and coriander leaves are crushed and added to the mixture to enhance its taste and therapeutic benefits.